TheLazySquid/Gimloader/docs/api.md

 `GL.contextMenu.createReactContextMenu(options: DropdownProps, element: ReactElement): ReactElement`

 Will attach a dropdown menu to a given react element.
 The options are the same as the options for the dropdown component.

+### GL.pluginManager

+`GL.pluginManager.plugins: Plugin[]`

+A list of all the plugins that are currently loaded.

+`GL.pluginManager.getPlugin(name: string): Plugin`

+Returns a plugin with a given name, or null if it doesn't exist.

+`GL.pluginManager.isEnabled(name: string): boolean`

+Returns whether or not a plugin is exists and is enabled.

 ### Events